-Company law requires the trustees to prepare financial statements for each financial year.
-Under company law the trustees must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the charitable company and of its incoming resources and application of resources, including its income and expenditure, for that period.
-In preparing these financial statements, the trustees are required to:
+Company law requires the trustees to prepare accounts for each financial year.
+Under company law, the trustees must not approve the accounts unless they are satisfied that they give a true and fair view of the state of affairs of the charitable company and of its incoming resources and application of resources, including its income and expenditure, for that period.

+In preparing these accounts, the trustees are required to:

-- · select suitable accounting policies and then apply them consistently - observe the methods and principles in the Charities SORP 2015 and the Academies Accounts Direction 2017 to 2018 - make judgments and accounting estimates that are reasonable and prudent - state whether applicable UK Accounting Standards FRS 102 have been followed, subject to any material departures disclosed and explained in the financial statements - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in business
+- · select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Charities SORP 2019 and the Academies Accounts Direction 2019 to 2020; - · make judgements and accounting estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the accounts; and - prepare the accounts on the going concern basis unless it is inappropriate to presume that the charitable company will continue in business.